 - Section 212(a)(9)(A)(i) – Have previously been deported/ordered removed from the United States at the port of entry.
 (Considered inadmissible for a period of five years after the removal or deportation from the United States).

 - Section 212(a)(9)(A)(ii) – Have been deported from the United States or departed the US during the deportation process.
 (Considered inadmissible for a period of ten years after departure or deportation from the United States).

 - Section 212(a)(2)(A)(i)(I) – Have committed a crime of moral turpitude.
 (Considered inadmissible permanently)

 - Section 212(a)(1)(A)(ii) – Have failed to submit proof of vaccination.
 (Considered inadmissible according to statutory vaccination requirement).

 - Section 212(e) – Have participated in an Exchange Visitor Program and your program falls under certain conditions, subject to the two-year home-country physical presence requirement before applying for an immigrant visa.
 (Considered inadmissible for a period of two years after the departure from the United States).

-Any document that is in Portuguese or in any other language rather than English must be accompanied by an English translation.
+Any document submitted in support of a I-601 waiver request or I-212 permission to reapply that is not in English must be accompanied by an English translation.
 The translation must include a statement signed by the translator that states that the: translation is accurate, and the translator is competent to translate.
-If the documents do not comply with this translation’s requirement, the application for a waiver may be rejected, as documents in Portuguese or any other languages will not to be considered during the waiver review process.